santogioia-scandit/data-capture-documentation/docs/sdks/flutter/matrixscan/intro.md

 # About MatrixScan

 MatrixScan enables you to build applications and workflows involving highlighting and/or interacting with multiple barcodes within the same frame.
-It can be used to build augmented-reality (AR) experiences by adding overlays to the application UI.

 MatrixScan is powered by the `SDCBarcodeTracking` functionality of the Scandit Smart Data Capture SDK.